 Slow Release is urea coated with synthetic polymer.
 Water diffuses through the coating, dissolves the urea pellet and liquid N diffuses out.
 It is ideal for seed placed nitrogen as it is quite safe next to the seed.
 Nitrogen diffuses through the coating over a period time the rate of which is controlled by soil temperature.
 ESN® is an example of slow release.

-Nitrapyrin is the active ingredient in N-Serve and eNtrench.
+Nitrapyrin is the active ingredient in N-Serve and eNtrench NXTGEN.
 It inhibits the activity of the Nitrosomonas bacteria for up to 10 weeks.
-By allowing the nitrogen to stay in the ammonium form (positively charged) longer these products decrease nitrogen loss from leaching and denitrification and instead store it in the root zone for optimal plant use.
+By allowing the nitrogen to stay in the ammonium form (positively charged) longer, these products decrease nitrogen loss from leaching and denitrification and instead store it in the root zone for optimal plant use.

-How much nitrogen you apply needs to be based on sound agronomics – too much or too little can both cause problems.
+The amount of nitrogen you apply needs to be based on sound agronomics – too much or too little can both cause problems.
 The key is to apply the proper amount and protect it, for the most efficient use of your investment.
-Applying more does not ensure there will be enough when the plant requires it (i.e. heavy rains, warm temperatures will increase the speed of denitrification).
+Applying more nitrogen does not ensure there will be enough when the plant requires it (i.e. heavy rains, warm temperatures will increase the speed of denitrification).
 It’s like having a hole in your fuel tank; you wouldn’t just keep pouring gas in.
 You would protect the gas in the tank by repairing the hole to stop the loss.